|

 eater!"
 Carletta started searching the classified ads for goats.

-After several trips to goat breeders, she bought two mix breed brush
+After sever al trips to goat breeders, she bought two mix breed brush goats,"weed

 eaters," to help her out.
 Since then, the Big Oaks Ranch Goat herd